langchain-ai/langgraph-swarm-py/README.md

 ```

 > [!IMPORTANT]
 > Adding [short-term memory](https://langchain-ai.github.io/langgraph/concepts/persistence/) is crucial for maintaining conversation state across multiple interactions.
 Without it, the swarm would "forget" which agent was last active and lose the conversation history.
-Make sure to always compile the swarm with a checkpointer; e.g., `workflow.compile(checkpointer=checkpointer)` if you plan to use it in multi-turn conversations.
+Make sure to always compile the swarm with a checkpointer if you plan to use it in multi-turn conversations; e.g., `workflow.compile(checkpointer=checkpointer)`.